 5. The 6502 interrupt sequence automatically pushes the processor status register on the stack, and restores it as part of the return-from-interrupt (RTI) instruction.
 There is no need to start an interrupt-service routine (ISR) with PHP and end it with PLP.
 There is also no need to set the interrupt-disable flag at the beginning of an interrupt (using SEI).
 That is automatic too, part of the interrupt sequence, immediately after pushing the processor status register P onto the stack.
 And, since the previous status is restored by the RTI, do not re-enable interrupts just before RTI.

-6. When practical, set up loops such that the counter ends at 00 or decrements to FF to finish the loop, so you can branch on the Z or N flag condition and don't need to add a compare-immediate instruction.
+6. When practical, set up loops such that the counter ends at 0 or decrements to FF to finish the loop, so you can branch on the Z or N flag condition and don't need to add a compare-immediate instruction.

-7. In ISRs, don't waste time saving and restoring registers the ISR itself won't use and disturb.
-Also, don't
+7. In ISRs, don't waste time saving and restoring registers the ISR itself won't use or disturb.
+Also, don't waste time polling interrupt sources that are not enabled.
+(This is covered much more thoroughly in my interrupts primer.)

 And as with any programming language: